nypl-spacetime/docker-image-builder/README.md

     That Elasticsearch powers our public facing sites.

 You won't find any ETL logic in this repository.
-It exists only to build a machine capable of running those jobs.
+This repo exists only to build a machine capable of running those jobs.

 If you want to learn about the process itself [Bert](https://github.com/bertspaan) has done a wonderful job with [this README](https://github.com/nypl-spacetime/spacetime-etl) which can serve as a getting started guide.

+## Building the Docker Image

+_TODO: this will change as we pass build args for secrets, etc_

+`docker build --no-cache .`